(for all Noir City XII pieces, go here)

 1949's Stray Dog reteams Shimura and Mifune, this time as a seasoned and a rookie cop respectively.
 In the opening scene, Detective Murakami (Mifune) loses his gun to a pickpocket on a crowded bus.
 This puts him on a rollercoaster of guilt, grief and anxiety.
 The rollercoaster speeds up when Murakami's gun is used in a series of crimes.
 Detective Sato (Shimura) warns Murakami that the gun situation will burn him out if Murakami keeps reacting at this level.
 The far wearier Sato has been down this road, and though he is a good mentor and assists Murakami in trying to crack the case, he can't change Murakami's emotion-filled approach.

 Kurosawa uses the stolen gun as an embarrassing neutering for the cop and a symbol of masculinity for the criminal who uses it.
 He shows how crime wears down those who swear to protect society.
 An early scene of Murakami falling deeper and deeper in despair seems to go on forever, to the point where you wonder if Mifune will collapse under the stress.
-A later scene where he does crack is one of the most powerful moments his beloved director has filmed for him.
+A later scene where he does crack under pressure is one of the most powerful moments his beloved director has filmed for him.

 Stray Dog also presents a theme that Noir City will revisit: The incredibly stupid young girl in love.
 Between this film and Brighton Rock (which I'll cover later), I'd had my fill of this character.
 Despite being played superbly by Keiko Awaji (who passed away on January 11, 2014), you'll want to choke her immature showgirl, especially when you see how much pain she causes Murakami.
 Maybe I'm being a tad harsh, but you know how I prefer my women here in Noir City.